 - Zero-Sum: The zero-sum budget requires you to choose a “job” for every dollar of your monthly after-tax income.

 Monitor your progress

-Keep track of how well you stick to your monthly budget and goals.
+Keep track of how well you stick to your monthly budget and financial goals.
 At every check-in, look at your checking and savings accounts to see if you’re on track.
 If you’re not progressing like you want to, don’t give up.
 Change your habits and continue to move forward.

 Adjust your plan as needed

-Your plan is not set in stone.
+Your financial plan is not set in stone.
 Over time, you may find that your needs and priorities change.
 If this happens, adjust your plan as necessary.

 Advance America can help you meet your financial goals

 Advance America is pleased to offer many loans that can help you cover expenses to meet your immediate financial goals.
 From payday loans and installment loans to title loans and lines of credit, you’ll find several financial products that are easy to apply for and don't require good credit.
 If you get approved for an Advance America loan, you may be able to receive the funds in your bank account the same day you apply.